CrossFit & The UFC: A Case Study

 Think about survival.
 Your own survival.
 If you are dropped into a situation, let’s say it’s a Tom Hanks in Cast Away type deal, where you are stuck on a desert island and have to fend for yourself.
 What are the two things you may want to have on your side: you want to be strong, and you want to be fit.

-Over the last 30 years CrossFit & the UFC had the chance to dominate those two incredibly powerful ideas.
+Over the last 30 years, CrossFit & the UFC had the chance to dominate those two incredibly powerful ideas.
 Who is the fittest?
 And who is the toughest?
 One of them has executed with Muad'Dib level prescience, determination and intellect.
-And the other has executed like turd filled dumpster fire, the likes of which the world has never seen.
+And the other has executed like a turd filled dumpster fire, the likes of which the world has never seen

-Today my aim is to retell the last 30 years.
-What went well, what went poorly, and how did we get to where we are today.
+Today I aim to retell the last 30 years.
+What went well, what went poorly, and how we got to where we are today.
 At its core, this is a case study in brand, culture and leadership.
-This is the story of the fall of CrossFit, and the rise of the UFC.
+This is the story of the fall of CrossFit and the rise of the UFC.

 Who’s the toughest?
 Who’s the fittest?